 Step 7: Additional Requirements for Indian Applicants

 VISA: Non-Us Students should have the visa to begin the training in any flight school of the united states.
-A tourist visa will not applicable for the Flight training program.
+A tourist visa will not apply for the Flight training program.

 Proof Of Health/Accident Insurance: You have to obtain insurance when you taking admission in the flight school of united states.
 You have to show these listed proofs to get the training in flight school: